okeanz/z0rderEpicMMOSystem/PublishVersion/README.md

 	Monsters that are 1 level higher than the character + MaxLevelRange will curve XP.

-	With defaults, starting exp req is 500 with a 1.04 multiplayer.
-So first 5 levels of experience required will be: level 1 is 500, 2 is 1020, 3 is 1560, 4 is 2122, 5 is 2707
+	With defaults, starting exp req is 300 with a 1.05 multiplayer.
+So first 5 levels of experience required will be: level 1 is 300, 2 is 615, 3 is 946, 4 is 1293, 5 is 1658

-	FirstLevelExperience used on each level: disabled means that the levels will not add 500 each time: level 1 is 520, 2 is 541, 3 is 562, 4 is 585, 5 is 608.
+	Add LevelExperience on each level: disabled means that the levels will not add 300 each time: level 1 is 315, 2 is 330, 3 is 347, 4 is 365, 5 is 383.
 The jsons will all have to be reworked if this is disabled

-	Below is an image of 1.04 +500 and with FirstLevelExperience disabled, so no 500 added.
+	Below is an image of 1.04 +500 and with LevelExperience disabled, so no 300 added.
 The difference is a lot.
 Also 1.08 scaling is added just to show how it gets into the millions pretty quickly.

 	With Low_damage_level- Damage dealt to a higher level monster will be reduced by the difference in levels.
 E.g. (Character level 20/ Monster level 50 = 0.4.
 Damage dealt will be 0.4% of normal damage)